moiseszeleny/GC4PhysicalConstants/README.md

 # GC4PhysicalConstants
-Genetic computing for physical constants
+Genetic computing for physical constants.

-This repository contains data from generic computations that creates analytic snippets for future AI processing to identify patterns and relationships between fundamental constants.
+This repository contains analytic snippets created from generic computation  for future AI processing to identify patterns and relationships between fundamental constants.
-The data are stored as txt files.
+The data are stored as txt and json files.

-If you use these realtionships, please cite this work:
+If you use these data with analytic functions, please cite this work as:

  "Discovering the underlying analytic structure within Standard Model  constants using artificial intelligence"
   S. V. ~Chekanov and H.Kjellerstrand, HEP-ANL-197373, June 26, 2025. aXiv (link will be provided)